anubhavsrivastava/awesome-ui-component-library/README.md

 ### Related community list

 -   [Web Components the Right Way](https://github.com/mateusortiz/webcomponents-the-right-way) - A curated list of awesome Web Components resources.

 ---

+## Rails

+-   [Rails Blocks](https://railsblocks.com) - A ready-to-use collection of hundreds of UI components for Ruby on Rails applications.
+Built for Rails v7+, styled with TailwindCSS v4+, and interactive with Stimulus

+---